 As part of its strategy, the Fund will write (sell) put option contracts on the Underlying Security to generate income.
-The put options written (sold) by the Fund will generally have an expiration of one month or less (the "Put Period") and a strike price that is approximately 0%-15% below the then-current Underlying Security's share price at the time of such sales.
+The put options written (sold) by the Fund will generally have 1-month or less expiration dates (the "Put Period") and a strike price that is approximately 0%-15% below the then-current Underlying Security's share price at the time of such sales.